12 Planning & RL for Transformers (Advanced Topic)

 OpenClaw: OpenClaw-RL

-OpenClaw-RL allows for agents to learn and improve by simply talking to your agents
+OpenClaw-RL allows agents to learn and improve by simply interacting with users and environments.

 - OpenClaw uses a training objective based on a standard PPO-style clipped surrogate (covered later in this module).